serverless-components/aws-lambda-layer/README.md

 AwsLambdaLayer (master)$

 ```
-For a real world example of how this component could be used, [take a look at how the AwsLambda component is using it](https://github.com/serverless-components/AwsLambda/blob/master/serverless.js#L64-L77).
+For a real world example of how this component could be used, [take a look at how the aws-lambda component is using it](https://github.com/serverless-components/aws-lambda/blob/master/serverless.js#L64-L77).

 &nbsp;